wovly/wovly/README.md

 ### Example use cases
 - Say "Schedule a meeting with John", and Wovly will automatically email back and forth with John, sync with your calendar, find the right time, and create the calendar event.
-- Say "Alert me when a blizzard is coming" and Wovly will alert you when it detects a blizzard is approaching
+- Say "Text my wife to coordinate who is doing kid pickup today" and Wovly will converse with your wife to align your schedules
-- Say "Based on the PRD docs and recent slack messages, write a Slack message to the sales team"
+- Say "Based on the PRD docs and recent slack messages, write a Slack message to the sales team" and Wovly will summarize and send an encouraging message to the team

 ### Multi-LLM Support
 - **Anthropic Claude** (Sonnet 4, 3.5 Sonnet, Opus)